-Botox for Pain Management
+Botox Injections for Pain Management

 - Arthritis.
 Botox has been found to help knee, shoulder and hip pain caused by rheumatoid arthritis, osteoarthritis and psoriatic arthritis.
 Recently, Allergan has begun to study Botox for knee arthritis pain.

 - Back pain.
 A 2001 study found that over half of patients with chronic back pain who received Botox therapy had pain relief for three to four months.

 - Neck pain.
 Botox injections combined with physical therapy can relieve neck pain caused by chronically contracted muscles.